jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

 a bunch of different things, I end up using simple USB webcams.
 The main thing is not the quality of the camera itself, but the fact that it's easy to place it wherever you need it.
-That's what the built-in webcam of my laptop isn't great: it's basically a nose cam!
+That's why the built-in webcam of my laptop isn't great: it's basically a nose cam!

 Let's see what I use, and then I'll describe at